caseyanderson/workshops/supercollider/intro_sc.md

 ### create a new synth instance on trig

-A longer example (which includes some OSC controller stuff):
+A longer example (which also demonstrates OSC controller stuff, private fx busses, and sample playback):

 ```supercollider
 ~bSamp = Buffer.read( s, "/Users/mdp/Desktop/salton_sea_test_tracks_01_12_14.wav" );